ECCO is a highly active non-profit medical association:

 - Organise national and international scientific and educational programmes in the field of IBD.

-- Enhance the quality of research in the field of IBD, both in basic science (e.g. organising pathogenesis workshops) and clinical science (e.g. development of IBD study protocols).
+- Enhance the quality of research in the field of IBD, both in basic science (e.g. organising pathogenesis workshops) and clinical science (e.g. review of IBD study protocols).

 - Promote and support national and international IBD research efforts.